-Daniel Heifetz is the President and Founder of the Heifetz International Music Institute.
+Daniel Heifetz is the Founder and Artistic Director of the Heifetz International Music Institute.
 In a career spanning over 30 years, Mr. Heifetz has dedicated himself to the art of communication through performance and education.

 Mr. Heifetz was a prize-winner in both the Merriweather-Post competition in Washington, D.C. and The International Tchaikovsky Competition in Moscow.
 An artist who has always possessed a deep social commitment, he stunned the Tchaikovsky Competition officials and Soviet government when he met with Alexander Ginsburg’s wife and donated his prize money to the families of jailed dissidents Ginsburg and Scharansky.
 As a result of this humanitarian gesture, Richard L. Thornburgh, former United States Attorney General and Governor of Pennsylvania, held a state dinner in his honor.